pragdave/component/README.md

 end
 ~~~

-Here, it you call `Counter.create()`, the initial state will be set to
+Here, if you call `Counter.create()`, the initial state will be set to
 `0`, the value in the `using` clause.
 If instead you pass a value, such
 as `Counter.create(99)`, that value will be used to set the state.